MarsBased/marsbased-website-old/_posts/2015-01-20-Our-New-Years-Resolutions-For-20154.markdown

     <div class="text">
         <p>2014 was a year of working hard to meet all the deadlines & cover all the areas of creating a company.
 I balanced my area's tasks (sales/marketing) with all sorts of other operational tasks to keep the development team focused.</p>
         <p>This year I want to work smarter by focusing on my own areas (sales/marketing), while helping others improve in theirs.</p>
-        <p>Also, in terms of pushing my marketing skills to the next level, I want to learn graphic edition as well as improve my writing skills, publishing blog entries more often.</p>
+        <p>Also, in terms of pushing my marketing skills to the next level, I want to learn graphic editing as well as improve my writing skills, publishing blog entries more often.</p>
         <p>In terms of achievements, I would like to land a couple of big projects this year (if possible, from abroad).
 Also, I will be devoting more time to our presence in events, besides strengthening our relationship with Startup Grind & Startup Circle.</p>
     </div>
 </div>